Du Yaquan: Shift in Thought

 In his early years, Du was immersed in Western natural sciences and enamored with Western culture.
 However, after World War I, he was shocked by reality, leading to a significant shift in his thinking.
 He realized that blind worship of the West was unwise and began to reassess China's traditional culture, advocating for the use of Chinese traditional culture to complement the shortcomings of Western culture.
 In 1911, he began serving concurrently as editor-in-chief of The Eastern Magazine.
 Over the next nine years until the end of 1919, using the pseudonyms "Cangfu" and "Gaolao," he wrote approximately 300 essays, commentaries, and translations covering topics such as philosophy, politics, economics, law, diplomacy, culture, ethics, and education.
 These contributions made the magazine a significant publication in the early Republic of China.
 His articles were grounded in reality, offering sharp criticism and practical suggestions that were farsighted.
 For example, in the article "The New Life of China," he wrote:

 All civilized nations today rely on the middle class as the center of power, and China in the future will not be an exception.
 This is something we deeply believe in.

 His political commentaries often provided unique insights, inspiring readers.
 However, his thinking was relatively conservative, with a deep attachment to outdated moral concepts, and he proposed some rigid ideas.
 For instance, he believed that the introduction of Western theories had destroyed China's "national civilization" and standards of right and wrong, leading to "the loss of national affairs, spiritual bankruptcy, and confusion of the human heart."
 He was deeply opposed to the ideas of individual independence, human rights equality, academic independence, and freedom of thought promoted by New Youth magazine, even attacking the promotion of new culture as importing "scarlet fever and syphilis" and describing Western "isms and doctrines" as "hoping for the devil to lead us to paradise.
 Devil, devil, may you perish quickly!".
 His intense resentment is evident.

+Writing in 1917 in Dongfang zazhi (Eastern Miscellany), Du contended that World War I had revealed existential problems in the Western countries which symbolized the end of old civilizations and the creation of new ones.
+Du believed that after the war, the peoples and societies of the world would begin an era of reform and change.